 If you are trying to decide when to go, this post about the best time to book a Disney vacation will help you.

-If it is under 6 months before you go, you can still pull it off but you need to devote some serious time to your planning.
+If it is under 6 months before you go, you can still pull it off but you need to devote some serious time to your planning, especially if this is your first visit and are hoping to accomplish a lot.
 We are talking a part time job here!
 You can do it.
 We will be your biggest cheerleaders!
 There is plenty of material out there to help you.

 5. Early to bed, early to rise.

 Arrive to the parks early!
-In our opinion absolutely cannot sleep in and enjoy Disney World.
+In our opinion, you absolutely cannot sleep in and enjoy Disney World.
+Get up and get going early!
 Rope dropping helps us knock off some of our favorite rides before the lines get too long.
-It’s impossible!
-Get up and get going early!

 In order to get to the parks early, your night will have to be devoted to sleep.
-We have learned that children without sleep become cranky and irritable and angry and other things we don’t want to talk about.
+We have learned that children without sleep become cranky and irritable (even at Disney World!!) and angry and other things we don’t want to talk about.

 In order for this to not happen, we need to make sure they get sleep.
-We’re sure thinking: “But what about the fireworks?
+You may be thinking: “But what about the fireworks?
 Uncle Ned went to Disney World and said the fireworks are amazing!
 Did Uncle Ned lie?”

 Nope.
 He told you the truth, but you can’t have it all!